civicrm/civicrm-setup/docs/new-installer.md

 * Bootstrap the CMS/host environment.
     * __Tip__: You may not need to do anything here -- this is often implicitly handled by the host environment.
     * __Tip__: Initializing this first ensures that we can *automatically discover* information about the host environment.
-* Check if `civicrm-setup-autoload.php` exists.
-(If the location isn't obvious or standardized, you may perform a search to find it.)
-    * If it exists, then we'll proceed.
-    * If it doesn't exist, then don't try to setup.
-Fail or fallback gracefully.
-* Load `civicrm-setup-autoload.php`.
+* (Optional) Check for `civicrm/.use-civicrm-setup`
+    * If you're incrementally replacing the old installer with the new installer, you can check for a signal that allows the system-builder to toggle between the old/new installers.
+Specifically, in the `civicrm-core` folder, look for a file named `.use-civicrm-setup`.
-* Load the CiviCRM class-loader.
+* Load the class-loader.
     * __Ex__: If you use `civicrm` as a distinct sub-project (with its own `vendor` and autoloader), then you may need to load `CRM/Core/ClassLoader.php` and call `register()`.
     * __Ex__: If you use `composer` to manage the full site-build (with CMS+Civi+dependencies), then you may not need to take any steps.
 * Initialize the `\Civi\Setup` subsystem.